-Schneider LASIK offers LASIK to residents of Corona, Riverside, the Inland Empire, and Orange County.
+Schneider LASIK Centers offers LASIK to residents of Corona, Riverside, the Inland Empire, and Orange County.

 The FS and iFS Laser systems are ophthalmic surgical lasers indicated for use in patients undergoing surgery or treatment requiring the initial lamellar resection of the cornea.
 Contraindications may include corneal edema, glaucoma, and keratoconus.
 Risks and complications may include corneal pain, flap tearing, and epithelial ingrowth.
 Consult with your eye care professional for a complete listing of contraindications and risks.
 U.S. Federal law restricts this device to sale, distribution, and use by or on the order of a physician or other licensed eye care practitioner.